Fresh Meadows, Queens: Utopia

 Utopia is in the southeastern part of Fresh Meadows, bordered by Utopia Parkway to the west, 73rd Avenue to the north, 188th Street to the east, and Union Turnpike to the south.
 Utopia is part of Queens Community Board 8 and is often considered to be a part of Fresh Meadows, though The New York Times and the New York City Department of City Planning delineate Utopia as a separate neighborhood.
-Utopia's residents includes many Conservative and Orthodox Jews, Chinese Americans, Korean Americans, Russian Americans, Indian Americans, and Hispanic and Latino Americans.
+Utopia's residents includes many Conservative and Orthodox Jews, Israeli Americans, Bukharian Jews, Chinese Americans, Korean Americans, and to a lesser extent, Russian Americans, Indian Americans, and Hispanic and Latino Americans.
 Utopia primarily consists of houses and tree-lined streets.

 The triangular-shaped Utopia Playground, at Utopia Parkway and 73rd Avenue, used to be the site of the Black Stump School, when the area was still called Black Stump.
 The school was later replaced by Black Stump Hook, Ladder, and Bucket Company, a volunteer firehouse.
 Today, it has a playground, a softball field, basketball courts, and handball courts.

 It is bordered by the neighborhoods of Hillcrest to the west, Fresh Meadows to the north and east, and Jamaica Estates to the south.
 Utopia is also home to the Hillcrest Jewish Center and the Queens Public Library at Hillcrest, both located on Union Turnpike.